outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - assumption identification algorithm
+    - any specific info is a potentially problematic assumption
+      - example: 'what function in the software caused the problem' assumes that the stack variable is a constant ('software' part of the stack), when really other variable values should be examined

   - apply insight paths to generate other insight paths (such as a solution automation workflow)
     - example:
       apply the insight path: